UBTS History

 The first students enrolled in the UBTS Bachelor of Divinity program graduated in 2005.
 The first group of Master of Divinity students graduated in 2007.

-In 2012, UBTS relocated to Lviv and launched a fresh stage of significant growth.
+In 2012, UBTS relocated to L’viv in a small, rented building and launched a fresh stage of significant growth.
 The faculty was expanded; new professionals became involved as instructors; the curriculum was revised; and close partnership with churches and colleges reinforced.

 Yaroslav Pyzh, Ph.D., who previously served as UBTS Academic Dean and earned a doctorate from Southwestern Baptist Theological Seminary in the United States, was appointed president of UBTS in November 2013.